The Baltic Course

 Financial Services, Investments, Buy / Sell Business

-Estonia is one of the three, fastest-growing money havens for the Australian dollar today.
-In 2010, wire transfers to the country were by the thousands.
-However now Australian dollars in Estonia are in the millions.
+- Revenue to the Latvian central government consolidated budget administrated by the State Revenue Service in 2016 are EUR 88.33 mln or 1.1% above the target, the State Revenue Service said LETA.

-Keyword tags: Estonia, Financial Services, Investments
+Keyword tags: Financial Services, Latvia, Taxation

 05.01.2017.State auditors note rising amount of bonuses to public administration employees in Latvia